amartincolby/Rust-Quick-Guide/README.md

         const THE_ANSWER: f64 = 3.14; // This does work.
     };

-    /* These seemingly peculiar behaviors are explainable when you understand what constants _are_, namely "items."
-Items are a special classification of entity in Rust.
-Items will be discussed more fully later after some other entities that are also items are introduced.
-For the time being, all that needs to be understood is why constants exist, to wit they provide a high-performance method for storing data of known, fixed size for sharing across parts of the application. */
+    /* Constants provide a high-performance method for storing data of known, fixed size for sharing across parts of the application. */

+    /*** Statics ***/

+    /* Statics are the third and final way to declare a value in Rust.
+Static values are very similar to constants and many of the same rules apply.
+The difference is that a constant represents a value, while a static represents a memory location.
+As such, a key difference is that statics can be tagged as mutable.
+Rust requires any interactions with a mutable static to be flagged as unsafe since the value at that memory address can change unpredictably.

+    By and large, constants will be used far more often than statics.
+The primary use case for statics over constants is when large amounts of data is being referenced.
+Constants are "inlined" during compilation.
+This means that everywhere where a constant is referenced, the value behind that constant replaces the reference.
+If the constant represents a lot of data, or if the constant is referenced many times, that could cause a huge increase in the size of the compiled binary.
+Statics put the data in one location only. */

+    const CONST_VALUE: i32 = 42;
+    let const_copy = CONST_VALUE; // This is a copy of the value 42.

+    static mut STATIC_VALUE: i32 = 42;
+    unsafe {
+        let static_copy = STATIC_VALUE; // This is a copy of a memory address.
+    }

     /*** Type Inference ***/

-    // Rust can usually infer types.
+    // Rust can often infer types.

     let x = 42;                // 32-bit unsigned integer.
     let y = 3.14;              // 64-bit float.